 Mr Matthew Fields, Parent Governor, is our Link Governor for Safeguarding and visits the school on a termly basis to review our policy and procedures with Mrs Noakes.

-If at any time you should have any concerns around safeguarding matters please contact to the staff above.
+If at any time you should have any concerns around safeguarding matters please contact the staff above.

 Disability & SEN Information Report